XenKys/disgroove/README.md

 # disgroove

-A module to interact with the Discord API
+A module to interface with Discord

 ## Installation